soukoku/HelloSignApi/README.md

 # DropboxSignApi
 This is v3 of an unofficial Dropbox Sign (previously HelloSign) API lib for dotnet 4.6.2+ and core versions.
 It uses HttpClient to do the API calls and supports the async operations out of the box.
+This v3 is still a work in progress.

 ## How to get it
 This lib is available via the NuGet package